 Forest Order & Closure Map (Northern Bayfield County)

 Trail Reroute Map to navigate the closure in Northern Bayfield County

-Please visit our website at www.fs.usda.gov/CNNF/ and click on Flash Flooding Affects Forest for the latest list of closures.
+To see the latest listing of roads, trails and recreation sites closed from the flash flooding event please visit our website at www.fs.usda.gov/CNNF/ and click on Flash Flooding Affects Forest.
 You may also call the Great Divide Ranger District at 715-264-2511.

 Please use extra caution when operating on the trails and report any trail issues to the Forestry and Parks Department (715) 373-6114.